Renaissance Side Sword Review

-The Renaissance Side Sword by Hanwei (not to be confused with the almost identical, but unsharpened Practical Side Sword also by Hanwei) is both affordable, quite historically accurate for its sub $200 price tag, and surprisingly for Hanwei - who are often a bit hit or miss in the sharpening department for their line of European swords, quite a nice little cutter.
+The Renaissance Side Sword by Hanwei wass both affordable, quite historically accurate and surprisingly for Hanwei - who are often a bit hit or miss in the sharpening department for their line of European swords - quite a nice little cutter to boot.

 In this review, we take a closer look at this particular sword to see how it looks, handles and performs - and discover that even for people who are not generally fans of Renaissance weaponry, this sword wins hearts and minds wherever it goes...